 How meal planning goes wrong is when it’s too rigid.
-When you spending your entire Sunday on Pinterest picking out recipes, creating a calendar of weekly meals, shopping, then prepping everything is…a lot.
+When you spend your entire Sunday on Pinterest picking out recipes, creating a calendar of weekly meals, shopping, then prepping everything is…a lot.

 I like to think of meal prepping now as my way of having structure and availability.
-With a fridge full of food this makes it easy to honor your hunger because food is always available.
-It allows you to priorities pleasure into your meals because you choose foods that will satisfy you, not what you think you should eat.
+A fridge full of food makes it easy to honor your hunger because food is always available.
+It allows you to prioritize pleasure in your meals because you choose foods that will satisfy you, not what you think you should eat.

 It’s also helpful for ensuring variety.
-And if you’re working to making peace with food then using the Intuitive Eating process allows you to plan and prepare for possible food challenges into your week.
+And if you’re working to make peace with food then using the Intuitive Eating process allows you to plan and prepare for possible food challenges in your week.